On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 One way to combat the negative impacts?
 Ohno thinks it’s important to remove the stigma around money.

 “People have a hard time just talking about their salary, right?
-Let alone talking about financial wellness,” he said.
+Let alone talking about financial wellness,” he says.

 He encourages people to sit down and have vulnerable conversations with their loved ones: